rancher/fleet-docs/versioned_docs/version-0.13/glossary.md

 ## fleet.yaml

 A `fleet.yaml` file lives in a git repository and stores options for a bundle and bundle deployments to be generated from that bundle.
-More information is available [here](./ref-fleet-yaml.md).
+For more information, refer to [fleet.yaml reference](./ref-fleet-yaml.md).

 ## GitOps